BetterTyped/hyper-fetch/README.md

 </p>

 **`Hyper Fetch`** is fetching framework.
 What makes it unique is the `typesafe design` and the `ease of use`.
-This library **can run in the browser and on the server** with any framework.
-We have created a neutral data exchange standard **so you can still use your favorite libraries** like axios, socket.io or others!
-With our library fetching, architecture and access to requests lifecycle is fabulously simple, thanks to which you can create new components or functionalities **much faster**!
+This library `can run in the browser and on the server` with any framework.
+We have created a neutral data exchange standard so you can still use your favorite libraries like axios, socket.io or use built-in adapters.
+With our library fetching, architecture and access to requests lifecycle is fabulously simple, thanks to which you can create new components or functionalities **much faster** and create it all in accordance with good practices!

-#### Gain full control over data exchange in your applications!
+#### `Gain full control over requesting in your applications!`

 **[Documentation](https://hyperfetch.bettertyped.com/) •
 [Quick Start](https://hyperfetch.bettertyped.com/docs/documentation/Getting%20Started/Quick%20Start) •